-[Update: Preview in October 2019] Project xCloud lets you stream Xbox One games to phones and tablets
+[Update 4: Preview Adds More Games] Project xCloud lets you stream Xbox One games to phones and tablets

 With so many devices in our lives having displays, people demand more and more interconnectivity.
 They want to be able to use apps, games, and services on all their devices.
 Buy something on one screen and use it on all the others.
 Gaming is a big part of this, and Microsoft is enabling this interconnectivity possible with something called “Project xCloud.”

 xCloud is Microsoft’s game streaming service that’s designed to allow users to stream Xbox games to your console, PC, or mobile devices.
 Microsoft has worked on this for a while already, and all existing and future Xbox games will be compatible with xCloud.
 That means you’ll be able to play console-quality games on your phone while on-the-go.